Can hedge funds turn fintech into an opportunity?

 - (The simplest form of automation comes from opening or closing positions when a set price level gets hit.
 The most complex form employs quasi-AI based, such as machine learning)

 - Robo-advice fintechs develop tools that build and manage investment portfolios tailored to clients’ financial goals, using automated processes, based on quantitative finance.
-Some of these offer solutions which cover the investing needs of all sorts of institutions, including hedge funds and funds of hedge funds
+Some of these offer solutions that cover the investing needs of all sorts of institutions, including hedge funds and funds of hedge funds

 - Blockchain fintechs allow hedge funds to improve efficiency and cut down operational costs with distributed ledger technology.
 Their applications include instantaneous settlements, smart contracts and pre-agreed execution.
 They can also help hedge funds raise capital through ICOs